pivotal-cf/docs-service-backup/index.html.md

         secret_access_key: <aws secret key>
 ```

+##### AWS S3

-Ensure that the IAM user has the right permissions.
+If you are using AWS ensure that the IAM user has the right permissions.
 Create a new custom policy (IAM > Policies > Create Policy > Create Your Own Policy) and paste in the following permissions:

 ```json
 {